 One of the items identified in the City's Analysis of Impediments to Fair Housing Choice (2016) is the less than ideal supply of multi-family units available in the City of Palm Coast.
-Over the past year, the City approved zoning changes that increased the opportunities to construct multi-family units within the City.
-The approval of these zoning changes are based on consistency with the City's Comprehensive Plan and its compatibility with surrounding community.
+Over the past year, the City approved the construction of two multi-family projects that would add up to 300 additional multi-family units in the City.
+These projects are partially financed through the Florida Housing Finance Corporation and would therefore have a certain number of units that will be required to be rented at the Fair Market Rent for the City of Palm Coast.